Lexapro and Celexa Lawsuits

 • BBB A+ Rating Logo

-Federal courts managed lawsuits over the antidepressants in two separate multidistrict litigations.
+Federal courts managed lawsuits over the antidepressants in two separate multidistrict litigations — both have been closed.
 One class action case led to more than 680 people receiving refunds because they had purchased the drugs based on false claims.

-As of September 2018, a majority of lawsuits involving Celexa and Lexapro had ended in settlements or were dismissed.
-As of November 2022, there were no more recent updates.
+By September 2018, a majority Celexa and Lexapro lawsuits had ended in settlements or were dismissed.
+Drugwatch is unaware of any attorneys still taking Celexa or Lexapro cases.

 Forest Settles 32 Suicide Lawsuits